 Since 2014, she has received four commissions from Bristol Cultural Development Partnership including Silver Rose, written to commemorate the anniversary of the start of World War 1 and premiered with narrator Robert Hardy CBE at Bristol Museum and Art Gallery, with repeat performances including Aldeburgh, Birmingham and Trinity College Cambridge.
 Dance where the Spirit Enlightens was written to mark the 70th anniversary of Arts Council England and the more recent co-creative Ghost Cinemas project with Mark Vasey, Steven Mead, Dildar Singh celebrated cinemas in Bristol which are now other venues.
 Commissions also include A different kind of urban for the Open University Choir to mark the 50th anniversary of Milton Keynes, Tide and Time premiered by Foden's Band with Michael Fowles in 2018 and Beyond the Light in memory of Bramwell Tovey performed by Grimethorpe Colliery Band and Ben Palmer in 2023, both for the RNCM Brass Band Festival.
 Festival commissions have included Cheltenham, Presteigne and Three Choirs.

-In March 2021 she was appointed Composer in Association with the Grimethorpe Colliery Band; Enchanted Light, part of the Bluebird series, written to announce the new role, was broadcast with Belinda Evans (soprano) and Colin Booth (ottavino) on BBC Radio 3.
+In March 2021 she was appointed Composer in Association with the Grimethorpe Colliery Band; Enchanted Light, part of the Bluebird series, was broadcast with Belinda Evans (soprano) and Colin Booth (ottavino) on BBC Radio 3.
 Robin Robin recorded by Steven Mead, Brighouse and Rastrick Band and David Thornton was broadcast on BBC Radio 3 in November 2021.
 2021 aw premieres such as Holding the Hill for the Forest of Dean Orchestra, commemorating the 70th anniversary of the Battle of Imjin River in Korea, and Rhythm of Light for the Hepworth Band, celebrating the life and work of sculptor Barbara Hepworth.
 She was also commissioned to write Hear the Call, marking the birthday of the NHS and recognising social care and frontline workers during the Covid-19 pandemic.

 Background and education